Fox's Book of Martyrs

 On

-doubled at the seaports, and the prisons were filled with the victims, who endured
+at the seaports, and the prisons were filled with the

 The

-up to the armholes, with open sleeves that reached not to the elbow; and once
+armholes, with open sleeves that reached not to the elbow; and once in three

-in three years they had a coarse frock, and a little cap to cover their heads,
+years they had a coarse frock, and a little cap to cover their heads, which

 provision was as narrow as the sentiments of those who condemned them to such